 Anyone and everyone can participate in this day.
-However you choose to participate, your voice is needed in this fight — and you can sign up here.
+However you choose to participate, your voice is needed in this fight.
 Scroll to the bottom for a few examples of events happening in South Africa.

 These will be beautiful events, we’re sure.
 But they will also have an edge.
 It’s important for all of us whose lives are being damaged to understand that it’s not our fault.
 It’s right that we get a little angry at those forces causing this problem.
 The fossil fuel industry is at fault, and we have to make that clear.
 Our crew at 350.org will work hard to connect all these dots — literally — and weave them together to create a potent call to action, and we will channel that call directly to the people who need to hear it most.

 May 5 is coming soon; we need to work rapidly.
 Because climate change is bearing down on us, and we simply can’t wait.
 The world needs to understand what’s happening, and it’s in your power to send the most important alarm humanity has ever heard.